Second Edition

 "It's nice to know that someone is writing books for our YA that aren't filled with rough language or sexual references but still have enough intrigue and action to keep students reading.
 Thank you for providing such a book."

 Grain Valley Publishing is an independent press committed to stories that support empathy, resilience, and thoughtful dialogue.
-We provide narrative resources that complement Catholic education without requiring formal catechetical review, offering meaningful books and audio experiences for schools, families, and reading communities.
+We provide narrative resources that complement Catholic education, offering meaningful books and audio experiences for schools, families, and reading communities.